-E-governace area Details The Vidyapeetha plans its Academic Administrative Calender well in advance impliment after the approval of competent authority.
+E-governace area Details Planning and Development The Vidyapeetha plans its Academic Administrative Calender well in advance impliment after the approval of competent authority.
 The Infrastructure development is taken care by the Engineering Department.
-Administration In the Administration section all the data related to Teaching Non-Teaching staff are maintained both in soft hard Version.
-Finance and Accounts The Finance Section uses PFMS TALLY for maintaining the Finance Accounts.
+Administration In the Administration section all the data related to Teaching Non-Teaching staff is maintained both in soft hard Version.
+Finance and Accounts The Finance Section uses PFMS and TALLY softwares for maintaining the Finance Accounts.
 Student Admission and Support The Vidyapeetha implimented e- Governance in admission procedure partially.
 Examination Rashtriya Sanskrit Vidyapeetha has adopted an excellent Examination system over the decades, The Vidyapeetha manages all the three stages of examination such as 1.
 Pre-Examination Process, 2.
 Examination Process, 3.
 Post-Examination Process.
 The Certificates are Computer generated.